hankhero/cl-json/README.md

 ## History

-2006 First version by Henrik Hjelte
+* 2006 First version by Henrik Hjelte
-2007-2008 Version 0.3.1
-2009 Major update by Boris Smilga, adding lots of features.
-Version 0.4.0 2009 New alternative encoder, the explicit sexp-encoder.
+* 2009 Major update by Boris Smilga, adding lots of features.
+* 2009 New alternative encoder, the explicit sexp-encoder.
-2011 Json-rpc version 2 format by Robert Goldman.
-Version 0.4.1 2012 Move from darcs to git.
+* 2011 Json-rpc version 2 format by Robert Goldman.
+* 2012 Move from darcs to git.

 ## Licence